BattletechModders/RogueTech/CustomActivatableEquipment/Readme.txt

       "Id": "Gear_Sensor_Prototype_EWE_Aura_ECM", - Id should be unique per component definition.
                                                     If Id set as "AMS" and component is weapon than Range is tied to weapon MaxRange and reticle is only shown if weapon is enabled and in AMS mode.
                                                     Look at CustomAmmoCategories/weapon/Weapon_MachineGun_AMS_3-Hydra.json it defines empty aura not applying any effects just for colored circle showing range.
+      "LineType": "Dashes"                        - Line type of range circle.
+Possible values Dashes - default.
+Looks as previous
+                                                          Dots - looks like active probe range indicator "isSpining": false                          - if true range circle is spinning.
+Can be applied both Dashes and Dots line types
       "Name": "ECM",                              - Name used in UI "ReticleColor": "#00f2ff",                  - Color of circle for aura "Range": 100,                               - aura effect radius